 Last year I posted a night to night review of the main stage show, this year I may format it a little differently.
 Every evening after the show, I'll write a quick review as well as some personal observations from my notes that I'll be writing during the breaks, kind of diary style.
 If someone impresses me or catches my attention in some way, I may tell you about it, but if someone is pissing me off or just annoys me, I won't be afraid to blow off a little steam on this blog.
 This could be a good behind the scenes report, so if you have any gossip or better yet, rants, let me know.
-Last year I came into the week feeling kind of negative, but as the week progressed everyone involved in the Pavilion relaxed their attitude which actually made the week quite enjoyable.
+Last year I came into the week feeling kind of negative, but as the week progressed everyone involved in the Pavilion relaxed their a

 I know this year it's been stressful for Sumi, she takes things to heart and that's what I love about her, she really cares about how people perceive our community.
 She has worked hard in so many ways, apart from the entertainment, she is arranging the catering of the volunteer food, helping out in the food prep room and dancing four nights.
 Working alongside Sumi makes me realize I have no right to whine about long hours and extra work, we need more people in our community that has her passion and gumption.